stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

 ### Prepare Backend

 We are going to store our backed-up data into a GCS bucket.
-We have to create a Secret with the necessary credentials and a Repository CRD to use this backend.
+We have to create a Secret with the necessary credentials and a Repository object to use this backend.

 If you want to use a different backend, please read the doc [here](/docs/guides/backends/overview.md).